 Nearly all of our students go on to secure places in the country’s top universities, and others have also secured places in top universities abroad, including scholarships in the USA.
 In 2017 and 2018, 14 students received offers from Oxford and Cambridge.

 Trinity students should leave us ready to make a difference.
 We want to shape confident, teachable and passionate young people,but who carry no sense of entitlement.
 We can open doors for them to the world’s best universities, colleges and careers, and equally they can learn the compassion to care for others.

 - Caring deeply – we are proud of our reputation for providing outstanding pastoral care and valuing each student as an individual.
 In the last two years, 100% of our new parents have said we achieve this.

 - Outstanding learning – our teaching is engaging and challenging, and our academic results regularly place Trinity among the top schools in the country.

 - Joining in – we have over 105 co-curricular clubs, valuing participation as much as excellence.
 From more traditional pursuits, including sport, music, and drama, we also offer activities including Trinity TV in our studio, Lego robotics and bee keeping.
 We use our Outdoor Centre in the Brecon Beacons as a base for many trips.

 - Looking outwards – students play an active role in the local community, and we believe their doing so is central in preparation for making a meaningful contribution to whichever field they enter when they leave school.

-In 2017 Trinity was ranked 41stin the Parent Power list of Top 100 Independent Schools in the UK, making it the top ranked independent school in Croydon for the second year in a row.
+In 2018 Trinity was ranked 40th in the Parent Power list of Top 100 Independent Schools in the UK, making it the top ranked independent school in Croydon for the third year in a row.

 Back to all Schools